timescale/docs.timescale.com-content/getting-started/scaling-out.md

 >hypertable will not be created.

-You can now insert data into the distributed hypertable and it will automatically be partitioned on the available data nodes.
+You can now insert data into the distributed hypertable and it will automatically be partitioned on the available data nodes by using the provided space partition.
 You can find more information for how work with data in hypertables in the section [Creating Hypertables][creating-hypertables].